 Where will Immerse take you?

-An immerse participant takes part in a two-week residential programme, but this is an experience that stays with them for life.
-Our alumni have described their time as inspiring and transformative and tell us that Immerse helped them gain a clearer understanding of what they wanted to study and where they hoped to be.
+An Immerse participant takes part in a two-week residential programme, however we aim to provide an experience that stays with them for life.
+Our alumni have described their time as inspiring and transformative, and tell us that Immerse helped them gain a clearer understanding of what they wanted to study and how to work towards future ambitions.
 We love to celebrate the wonderful achievements of our alumni and keep in touch with them as they continue to explore the opportunities around them.
-We offer support and continue to strengthen relationships long after our participants have gone home.
-Through events, our magazine ‘Immersed’, competitions, fundraising, and work opportunities, our exceptional experience has long-lasting benefits.
+We offer support and advice for our participants long after they have gone home.
+Through events, our flagship magazine ‘Immersed’, competitions, fundraising, and work opportunities, our exceptional experience has long-lasting benefits.

 Erik Enger Karlson attended Immerse in 2017.
 Since his time on the Computer Science programme he has built a number of successful businesses, among them Catcher Games.

 With Immerse I got to meet and learn from ambitious people from all over the world

 With the computer science that I in part learned at Immerse I have now created multiple digital services and companies.
 Among others the service Catchergames.com, a team building game which has now been used by thousands of students and has helped them develop more of a community at their University, high school or summer camp.

 With Immerse I got to meet and learn from ambitious people from all over the world and I now hope to bring my services to even more people.

 I returned to Immerse – this time as a mentor